On Having Less Thinking: Untangling The Three Principles Psychology from Psychology

 Some of the tools that traditional paths use are for example, a method of self-enquiry where one’s core beliefs are questioned, by very carefully asking, “Who Am I?”, and what are the beliefs that support the idea of being a separate entity, in a world of objects, in a dead universe (for example).
 In terms of the body, ways and means include the yoga of non-duality, that help one carefully observe the nature of the borderless-ness of perceptions and sensations of the body and sense perception, promoting a dissolution of those held patterns of aggression, fear and separation that live in a (seeming) body.
 The body itself is seen to be a set of sensations and perception and ultimately a concept.
 In other words there is the presumption of a body.
 This identification, which is false at bottom, eventually will be seen through.
 The assumption of being a separate entity is behind the fear of death, and the sensed feeling of separation, lack, and the fears and desires that drive thinking and behavior.

-In a sense it’s great that a way, an avenue was found to try and do what psychology hadn’t been able to do very well, and point people towards a complete shift of perspective.
+In a sense it’s great that a way, an avenue was found to try and do what psychology hadn’t been able to do very well, and point people towards a complete shift of perspective by seeing how fundamental Thought and Consciousness are.
 But few realized how utterly and truly radical a shift was being talked about.
 Syd, in his innocence, just saw the love, beauty and truth, and forged ahead in great faith, and thought that once the world heard and understood it, psychology would inevitably change.
 Hopes were so high that it was felt that the problem of mental illness had been solved, and the old psychology could be left behind.
 The book “The Missing Link” attempt to forge a link between spirituality and psychology, and Thought was seen as the connection.
 But it’s a double edged sword.
 In my view, there is too much emphasis on Thought, and offshoots of the Three principles, such the “Single Paradigm” approach, take this emphasis – since thinking is indeed foundational to our sense of self and the world – and make a coaching model or self-improvement psychology of it.

 The intent to point to an inside-out view is a good one, since the majority of humans live outside-in, particularly in a Western culture, founded on what is seen to be an objective, scientific outlook.
 However, science is limited in scope, as it deals only with phenomena, and not where phenomena appear, which is unlimited consciousness.
 Science cannot approach the qualities of truth, beauty and love inherent in our experience as revealed in self-knowledge.